smarty/changelog/local/us-street-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2024.11.B - 2024-11-13
+Changes:
+- Only addon data changes, latest updates from all upstream packages and providers.
+- us-enhanced-matching-data: 2024.11.B
+- us-rooftop-geocoding-data: 2024.11.B

 ## 2024.11.0 - 2024-11-01
 Changes:
 - Latest updates from all upstream packages and providers.